Recruiting in the Face of Uncertainty

-If you are still actively accepting applications, and you’re using an Applicant Tracking System (ATS) or other online form that sends automated receipt confirmation messages to applicants, consider updating your confirmation message to address your current hiring status in the wake of coronavirus.
-Communicate next steps and expectations, whether that be longer timeframes in hearing back from your company, possible revised season dates, and any other information that could affect the recruiting process or operating season.
-Providing timelines, expectations, and up to date information can help improve application completion rates and start your relationship with potential new hires on the right foot.
+If you are still actively accepting applications, and you’re using an Applicant Tracking System (ATS) or other online form that sends automated receipt confirmation messages to applicants, remember to review your confirmation message to make sure it’s up to date as well.
+This could include possible revised season dates, and any other information that is affecting your recruiting process or operating season.
+Providing timelines, expectations, and up to date information begins building trust, can help improve application completion rates, and starts your relationship with potential new hires on the right foot.

 We have also created a section in our Forums to provide a platform for the seasonal / Jobs In Great Places community to gather and share.
-We’d love to see you there, and the Employer Hub is another great opportunity to disseminate your operational updates with other seasonal employers as well as the job seeker community who is eager to hear from you.
+We’d love to see you there, and it’s another great opportunity to disseminate your operational updates with other seasonal employers as well as the job seeker community who is eager to hear from you.

 We are thinking of all of you, your families, communities, and colleagues in these difficult times.
 We will get through this together.